yashwanthrajadurai/19CS302_Module_9/Ex no_41.md

-# EX 41 C program to Write a function to display queue elements using array.
+# EX 41 C program to write a function to find the peek of stack using array.
 ## DATE:
 ## AIM:
-To Write a function to display queue elements using array.
+To write a function to find the peek of stack using array.

 ## Algorithm
 1.